ashmitaraju/WatchDog/README.md

 ### Motivation
 This project was created by a team of students from R V College of Engineering, as a part of Microsoft Academia Accelerator Program's contest, code.fun.do.

+### Instructions
+1. Clone the repository
+2. Install the requirements specified in requirements.txt
+3. Place the [config](https://1drv.ms/u/s!AuPyeSIGdEA3gygMFeZu3PDK2XCg) file in the root directory
+4. Sign up on the [website](http://watchdogsok.pythonanywhere.com/) and train the API with authorized faces.
+5. Run videoAnalyser.py <username>.
+Username is sys.argv[1] and should be the same as the one entered during SignUp.
+6. This script will open the webcam which will emulate the CCTV cameras.